Membrizard/ml_conformer_generator/README.md

 The solution may use the following elements for the molecule generation: H, C, N, O, F, P, S, Cl, Br

 The standardiser pipeline uses the following steps:
+- Checks for atom valence and kekulisation
--
+- ChemBL standardisation
-- Molecular Dynamics optimisation with MMFF
+- Molecular Dynamics geometry optimisation with MMFF

 The evaluation pipeline assesses the shape similarity of the generated molecules to a reference.
-The assesment is based on a shape tanimoto similarity score [], calculated using RDkit Shape Tanimoto Distance.
+The assesment is based on a shape tanimoto similarity score [], calculated using Gaussian Molecular Volume intersections.

-- Add information on the inference time
-- Add information on inputs/outputs and architecture
+Example performance of the model as evaluated on 100k samples
+- The estimated time for generation of 50 valid samples is 90 sec
+- Average Tanimoto similarity -
+- % Of molecules not in training dataset -
+- % of valid molecules in generated batch (as defined by the stadardisation pipeline) -

 #### Usage